aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

    click **Enable without databases** to integrate with no custom databases created.

    :::tip
-   If you choose to have databases created automatically, you can populate them with your external data using a query similar to the following:
+   If you choose to have databases created automatically, you can query them using a statement similar to the following:

    ```sql
    SELECT *